surniaulula/wpsso-wc-shipping-delivery-time/readme.txt

 == Description ==

-Extends the **WooCommerce &gt; Settings &gt; Shipping &gt; Shipping options** with additional shipping delivery times:
+Seamessly integrates and extends the **WooCommerce &gt; Settings &gt; Shipping** page with additional shipping delivery times:

-* Optionally show handling &amp; packaging times under the shipping methods.
+* Optionally show handling and packaging times in the cart and checkout pages.
-* Optionally show transit times in the shipping method label.
+* Optionally show transit times in the cart and checkout pages.
+* Select shipping department hours (cutoff time for new orders and business hours).
 * Select min / max handling times for WooCommerce shipping classes.
 * Select min / max transit times for WooCommerce shipping zones and methods.
 * Increment handling and transit times in half-hours and/or half-days.